fr44lancer/demo-simple-api/README.md

 # Public Registry API producer/consumer Demo App

 A  demo app for simulating a public registry platform using  mock data.
-Features include producing and consuming REST APIs for persons, addresses, and
+Features include producing and consuming REST APIs for persons, addresses, and  documents

 ## 🚀 Quick Start
 ---